 When refuelling, always refuel onto a bed of glowing embers, riddle gently if necessary.
-When refuelling, adjust the secondary air control to the fully open position for approximately 3 minutes allowing the new refuel charge to establish combustion before adjusting the air control to the desired setting.
+When refuelling, adjust the secondary air control to the fully open position and open the spin valve 2 turns for approximately 3 minutes allowing the new refuel charge to establish combustion before adjusting the air control to the desired setting.